 Health Care System Challenges

+These barriers also extend to our patients enrolled in Medicare.
 In 2018, the NPF co-hosted a congressional briefing with the American College of Rheumatology on Medicare Access Challenges in the Chronic Disease Community.
-You can read about the briefing here or watch the full video:
+You can read about the briefing here or watch the full video.
+The NPF is also actively working to require patient protections in new Medicare Advantage step therapy practices, ensure adequate physician payment for phototherapy, and access to therapies in Medicare Parts B and D.

 Access to New Therapies for Psoriatic Disease

 The introduction of biologic products for the treatment of psoriasis and psoriatic arthritis has been the most significant advancement in care for the psoriatic disease community in recent decades.
-Biologics have provided patients with an effective therapy—many for the first time in their lives.
-Biologics have also opened up a new world of combination therapies to be used alongside systemic treatments, phototherapy and/or topical treatments.
+Biologics and biosimilars have provided patients with an effective therapy—many for the first time in their lives.
+They have also opened up a new world of combination therapies to be used alongside systemic treatments, phototherapy and/or topical treatments.

-Since passage of the Biologics Price Competition and Innovation Act that created the approval pathway for these therapies, the NPF has worked with the Food and Drug Administration (FDA) and Centers for Medicare and Medicaid Services to ensure the patient voice is considered in the approval, payment, and education process for biosimilars.
+Building on this work, the NPF also regularly engages on the topic of biosimilars, generic-like versions of biologics.
+Since passage of the Biologics Price Competition and Innovation Act that created the approval pathway for these therapies, the NPF has worked with the FDA and Medicare agency to ensure the patient voice is considered in the approval, payment, and education process for biosimilars.
 In 2018, the NPF applauded the FDA for its release of the Biosimilars Action Plan to promote competition and innovation in the biosimilars market.

 To stay in touch with the latest news on these federal programs, as well as updates on ways you can engage your Members of Congress on our priorities, make sure to sign up for NPF’s advocacy alerts.